How to wear Bold Colours| Colour blocking |

 Bold colour, primary brights have been all over the catwalks this year and into next and I’m loving seeing some colour!
 Colour really doesn’t have to be scary, I promise!
 Here’s some inspiration for the fashion colour trends, how to put together outfits and some great ideas for how to do colour blocking.

 There’s a lot of bold colour in this post and I love it!
-Finally, we can start thinking of sunshine and beaches and cocktails and parties…Ok, maybe not that far yet, but we can start talking about Spring Summer fashion trends for 2019
+Finally, we can start thinking of sunshine and beaches and cocktails and parties…Ok, maybe not that far yet, but we can start talking about Spring Summer fashion trends.

 Please do check out the last post on polka dots, too where I’ve given you lost of inspiration on how to wear the print.